Suggester/Documentation/config/autofollowing.md

 # Configuration Element: Automatic Following Preferences

 ### Description
-This setting controls whether or not users will automatically [follow](sumup.md?id=suggestion-following) suggestions upon upvoting them, meaning they will receive a DM when the suggestion is updated.
+This setting controls whether users will automatically receive direct message notifications when they upvote a suggestion.
+Notifications are sent when the suggestion is updated, like receiving a new comment, or being approved for example.

 ### Usage
 Choose your preferences by using `.config autofollow on/off/toggle`